Milica Jelača Jovanović, DMA

 Bachelor of Music: University of Belgrade

 Following her studies in Belgrade, Ms. Jelača Jovanović earned her Master of Music Degree and Artist Diploma at the Tchaikovsky State Conservatory in Moscow under the direction of Mikhail Voskresensky and Elena Kuznietzova, and her Doctorate in Piano Performance at the University of Michigan, Ann Arbor, under the direction of Logan Skelton.
 In Ann Arbor, she has also studied with the fortepianist Penelope Crawford and the harpsichordist Edward Parmentier.
-Ms. Jelača Jovanović has also worked with Yong Hi Moon, Karl Ulrich Schnabel, Earl Wild and Homero Francesch.
-She is currently a Professor of Piano and the Coordinator of the Keyboard Area at Western Washington University in Bellingham, Washington.
-Dr. Jelača Jovanović has given master classes and workshops for piano teachers and students in the US and Russia, and was adjudicator at many piano competitions, including the Music Teachers National Association NW Division and WA State Competitions, the Vancouver Women's Musical Society Piano Scholarship Competition in Vancouver, BC, the US Open Piano Competition in Oakland, CA and the Chopin Northwest Festival in Seattle.
+Ms. Jelača Jovanović has also worked with Yong HI Moon, Karl Ulrich Schnabel, Earl Wilde and Homero Francesch.
+In 2004, she took a position at Western Washington University in Bellingham, Washington, where she is currently a Professor of Piano and the Coordinator of the Keyboard Area.

 Robert Schumann: ABEGG Variations